juba/rainette/README.md

 ![](reference/figures/rainette_explor.png)

-We can then use the generated R code to generate the clustering visualisation plot :
+We can then use the generated R code to reproduce the displayed clustering visualisation plot :

 ```r
 rainette_plot(res, dtm, k = 5, type = "bar", n_terms = 20, free_scales = FALSE,
     measure = "chi2", show_negative = "TRUE", text_size = 10)
 ```

 Or cut the tree at chosen `k` and add a group membership variable to our corpus metadata :

 ```
 docvars(corpus)$group <- cutree_rainette(res, k = 5)
 ```

 In addition to this, you can also perform a double clustering, *ie* two simple clusterings produced with different `min_uc_size` which are then "crossed" to generate more solid clusters.
 To do this, use `rainette2` either on two `rainette` results :

 ```r
 res1 <- rainette(dtm, k = 10, min_uc_size = 10, min_members = 10)